StackStorm/st2vagrant/README.md

 #### Mounts

-Sometimes after editing or adding NFS mounts via config.vm.synced_folder,and firing `vagrant up` or `vagrant reload`, you may see this:
+Sometimes after editing or adding NFS mounts via `config.vm.synced_folder`,and firing `vagrant up` or `vagrant reload`, you may see this:

 ```
 ==> st2express: Exporting NFS shared folders...